hebench/frontend/docsrc/config_file_reference.md

 }
 ```

-For workloads with multiple parameters, all possible combinations for each range will be generated and the benchmark for each combination executed by Test harness.
+For workloads with multiple parameters, all possible combinations for each range will be generated and the benchmark for each combination executed by Test Harness.
 The order of each combination is undefined.

 Finally, backends may have extra workload parameters, beyond those required.
 Configuration files are expected to fulfill these as well.
 To know if and which extra parameters a backend has defined for a benchmark, users must consult the specific backend documentation.
 Exported configuration files may offer a hint at any extra parameters as well.